 Nelson’s lizard population is easily missed – these secretive creatures spend much of their time hiding under rocks – but they are a much-valued member of our ecosystems.

 The Nelson Green Gecko is of particular importance being endemic to our region.
 Like birds, lizards are threatened by animal predators and habitat loss.
+They are also under threat from the plague or rainbow skink, an Australian skink that is spreading into the South Island.
 Lizards play a critical role in our ecosystems; they pollinate native plants and disperse native plant seeds through eating fruit.

 Predation by introduced mammals (e.g. cats, rats, mustelids) is the biggest threat posed to New Zealand lizards - without predators, their populations flourish.
 Loss and/or fragmentation of habitat through development, habitat degradation by introduced browsing mammals (e.g. pigs, livestock, deer, goats, possums), removal of logs and rocks, and excessive collecting also contribute to on-going declines of lizards over all parts of New Zealand.